MicrosoftDocs/well-architected/well-architected/azure-vmware/overview.md

 - Azure native integrations
 - Disaster recovery locations

 Azure VMware Solution offers a consistent VMware infrastructure within Azure.
-When you employ this service, your team can use familiar VMware processes, skills, and tools like vSphere, HCX, and NSX-T. You can also streamline the management of your cloud-based workloads.
+When you employ this service, your team can use familiar VMware processes, skills, and tools like VMware vSphere, VMware HCX, and VMware NSX-T Data Center.
+You can also streamline the management of your cloud-based workloads.

 ## The Well-Architected Framework approach